Polk Audio Signa S3 Soundbar Review

 But if anything that’s the point.

-Due to it’s slim low profile that helps not block the IR transmitter in your TV, it’s a soundbar that’s designed with sound first and appearance second.
+Due to it’s slim low profile that helps not block the IR transmitter in your TV, it’s a soundbar that’s designed with sound in mind.

 There’s quick controls like volume and bluetooth up top for quick access, and an HDMI and optical port on the back.